-Your final year will focus on two inter-linked design studio exercises.
+Your final year will focus on two interlinked design studio exercises.
 These design projects will involve concept and detailed design of a complex building with a strong community focus.
-In semester one you will consider two alternative (and quite different) sites and your design work will be linked to research-focused modules in architectural history and theory and building physics.
+In semester 1, you'll consider two alternative (and quite different) sites and your design work will be linked to research-focused modules in architectural history and theory and building physics.
 When undertaking your design studio work you’ll also learn more about structures, geotechnics, and the context of the construction industry in management, practice and law.

-You can choose to take up a one year industrial placement which will extend your degree by 12 months.
+During your course, you’ll be given the opportunity to advance your skill set and experience further.
+You can apply to undertake a one-year industrial work placement which will extend your degree by 12 months.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.